Some time ago, I offered up the idea of the money-free weekend:

 A lot of families have old video game consoles in the closet – an ancient PlayStation or Super Nintendo, long forgotten about, with a controller and a few games.
 Dig out that old console and hook it up to a television, then relive some of the memories of the games you used to play for hours.
 I did this not too long ago and found myself replaying a good chunk of Final Fantasy IX.

 Go outside on a clear evening, preferably away from city lights, and look up at the sky.
-Use some handy star maps to know what you’re looking at.
+Use some handy star maps or an app such as SkyView Free to know what you’re looking at.
 Spread out some blankets on the ground, lay flat on your back, stare upwards, and realize how magnificent the universe is around you.

-Go to the local hiking or walking trails and just take off.
+Look up some local hiking or walking trails, and just take off.
 Let yourself get absorbed into nature and simply enjoy the journey.
 Go at your own speed – this is for your own personal enjoyment, after all.

 If you’ve got a bicycle and a helmet in your garage or closet, you already have everything you need for some good exercise and some good fun.
 Head outside and bike away.
-Almost every town and every state park around here has an extensive array of bike trails, so you can almost always find somewhere new and interesting to ride, plus it’ll help get you into shape really quick.
+Almost every town and every state park around here has an extensive array of bike trails, so you can almost always find somewhere new and interesting to ride.
+Plus it’ll help get you into shape really quickly.

 Hopefully, this list will provide for a ton of fun money-free weekends.
 Want some more tips?
 Here are 100 additional tips for saving money.